 Well, the Keystone Scops quickly answered my questions by claiming members of

-their glee club, which generally operates at a junior high level (at best), are
+their glee club, which generally operates at a junior high level, are

 Laureates 'R' US.

 NOTE: Updates are in LARGE BOLD to make them easier to find.

 by Michael R. Burch

 The Society of Classical Poets,

 A Review of the Society's Literary Journal,

 James Sale's Blue Light Special,